 Further travels across the country only confirmed this further.
 The people in the Basque Country identified as Basque predominately rather than Spanish.
 Even in Valencia, there were more flags of the regional community than Spanish ones!

 This makes a visit to Spain more interesting as you learn more about the fascinating history of the country and why the regional differences are so profound.
 I was actually quite shocked that I wasn’t more aware of this fact!

-A great book on this subject is Ghosts of Spain, which delves into the topic and explains some of the cultural peculiarities that baffled me while I was in Spain!
+A great book on this subject is Ghosts of Spain: Travels Through Spain and Its Silent Past, which delves into the topic and explains some of the cultural peculiarities that baffled me while I was in Spain!